 - Heat the mixture.
 Begin adding flour to it, little by little, stirring constantly.

-- When the mixture is considerably thicker but still creamy (stiff mashed potato consistency), stop adding flour, turn off the heat and allow to cool a little.
+- When the mixture is considerably thicker but still creamy (almost stiff mashed potato consistency), stop adding flour, turn off the heat and allow to cool a little.
+It will thicken further.